I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-rtlinitializegenerictableavl.md

 <p>Callers of <b>RtlInitializeGenericTableAvl</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 Note that if <i>Rtl...GenericTableAvl</i> routines are to be used at IRQL DISPATCH_LEVEL, the <i>CompareRoutine</i>, <i>AllocateRoutine</i>, and <i>FreeRoutine</i> must all be nonpageable code, and the <i>AllocateRoutine</i> should allocate memory from nonpaged pool.</p>

-<p>File systems call <b>RtlInitializeGenericTableAvl</b> to initialize a generic table to store file system-specific data, such as name-lookup information for currently open files.
-The sort order, structure, and contents of the elements are caller-defined. </p>

-<p>File systems must call <b>RtlInitializeGenericTableAvl</b> to initialize the generic table before they use any other <i>Rtl...GenericTableAvl</i> routines on the new generic table.
-The initialized generic table structure should be considered opaque.</p>

-<p>Callers of the <i>Rtl...GenericTableAvl</i> routines are responsible for exclusively synchronizing access to the generic table.
-An exclusive fast mutex is the most efficient synchronization mechanism to use for this purpose. </p>

-<p>The caller-supplied <i>CompareRoutine</i> is called before the <i>AllocateRoutine</i> to locate an appropriate location at which a new element should be inserted.
-The <i>CompareRoutine</i> also is called before the <i>FreeRoutine</i> to locate an element to be deleted.</p>

-<p>The <b>RtlInitializeGenericTableAvl</b> routine explicitlly allocates a generic table that uses AVL trees.
-Use of this routine and the other <i>Rtl...GenericTableAvl</i> routines is necessary when AVL tree based tables are desired and RTL_USE_AVL_TABLES is not define before including <i>Ntddk.h</i>.</p>

-<p> If you want to configure the generic table routines, <i>Rtl...GenericTable</i>, to use AVL trees instead of splay trees in your driver, insert the following define statement in a common header file before including <i>Ntddk.h</i>:</p>

-<p>Callers of <b>RtlInitializeGenericTableAvl</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
-Note that if <i>Rtl...GenericTableAvl</i> routines are to be used at IRQL DISPATCH_LEVEL, the <i>CompareRoutine</i>, <i>AllocateRoutine</i>, and <i>FreeRoutine</i> must all be nonpageable code, and the <i>AllocateRoutine</i> should allocate memory from nonpaged pool.</p>

 ## -requirements
 <table>
 <tr>